 \section{Abstract}

-Charged lepton flavour-violating (cLFV) processes, which are definite proof of new physics beyond the Standard Model, have remained elusive experimentally till now.
+Charged lepton flavour-violating (cLFV) processes, which are definite proof of new physics beyond the Standard Model, have remained experimentally elusive to date.
 Effective Field Theory (EFT) has been very useful in providing information about such new physics through the higher-dimensional operators.
 These operators respect SM gauge invariance, and they are suppressed by appropriate powers of the energy scale $\Lambda$.
 In regard to lepton flavour violating (LFV) processes, the Standard Model Effective Field Theory (SMEFT) is shown to be a useful tool for estimating any new physics effect at the scale $\Lambda$.
-It is worth noticing that a large class of cLFV processes involve both quarks and leptons and thus low-energy observables play a significant role in providing bounds on lepton-flavour-violating 2-quark-2-lepton ($2q2\ell$) operators.
-Therefore, in this work, we have collected several low-energy cLFV processes that can be addressed within the SMEFT framework and also collected the set of operators responsible for such processes.
+It is worth noting that a large class of cLFV processes involves both quarks and leptons.
+Thus, low-energy observables play a significant role in providing bounds on lepton-flavour-violating 2-quark-2-lepton ($2q2\ell$) operators.
+In this work, we explore several low-energy cLFV processes that can be addressed within the SMEFT framework, relating them to the specific operators of relevance.
 Keeping in mind the correlation that exists among the SMEFT operators, we want to extract the strongest constraints on these $2q2\ell$ operators.